 - Remove any jewelry from the area being examined.

-- Remove some or all of your clothing.
+- Remove or reposition some or all of your clothing.

 - Change into a gown.

 You'll be asked to lie on an examination table.